 We encourage simultaneous submissions.
 However, if your piece is accepted elsewhere, please immediately withdraw your piece using Submittable.
 If you withdraw your piece because it was accepted elsewhere, we are very happy for you.
 Getting published is hard work!

 We have a fast editorial turnaround time.
 We usually reject and/or accept submissions in less than 30 days.
-A note on rejection: All members of our editorial team have experienced rejection as writers.
+A Note on Rejection: All members of our editorial team have experienced rejection as writers.
 We know it's not pleasant.
 We much prefer saying "yes!" to saying "no, thanks" but we only publish five short stories a month.
-If you are rejected one month, feel free to submit the next.
 Also, please realize that many great stories must be rejected each month simply due to the volume of submissions that we receive.
+Rejection Policy Update: If you are rejected one month, we ask that you wait five (5) months before submitting to us again.
+This is simply a courtesy towards the new writers submitting to us and allows them a fair chance to be seen and read by our editorial team, and hopefully published!
+It also gives you a chance to branch out and get published in many of the other great literary magazines out there, but we truly appreciate those who enjoy our magazine so much that they keep submitting to us!

 If your piece is accepted for publication with Five on the Fifth, it will be featured on the website for its category in the month of publication.
 It will then remain on the website in the "Previous Issues" archives.